mthayden4726/Functional_diversity_across_scales/README.md

 Updated: March 5th, 2024

 Next: Combining scripts into workflow based on FUNCTIONS (currently requires input for each site) --> script in progress: Workflow.py

+Currently: Change site code and variables for each run; see scripts with various site code suffices.